2012 Spanish Grand Prix: Background

-Before the race, Red Bull driver Sebastian Vettel led the World Drivers' Championship with 53 points, ahead of McLaren's Lewis Hamilton and Vettel's teammate Mark Webber in second and third.
-Hamilton's teammate Jenson Button and Ferrari driver Fernando Alonso tied for fourth position with 43 points.
-Red Bull led the World Constructors' Championship with 101 points; McLaren and Lotus were second and third with a respective 92 and 57 points.
-Ferrari stood in fourth with 45 points and Mercedes were fifth with 37 points.
+Before the race, Red Bull's Sebastian Vettel led the World Drivers' Championship with 53 points, ahead of McLaren's Lewis Hamilton and Vettel's teammate Mark Webber in second and third.
+Hamilton's teammate Jenson Button and Ferrari's Fernando Alonso tied for fourth position with 43 points.
+Red Bull led the World Constructors' Championship with 101 points, followed by McLaren and Lotus with 92 and 57 points, respectively.
+Ferrari were fourth with 45 points and Mercedes were fifth with 37 points.

-Starting on 1 May and ending two days later, the teams conducted a three-day test at the Mugello Circuit in Italy ahead of the Spanish Grand Prix.
-The test gave teams the opportunity to assess major aerodynamic and mechanical upgrades and the behaviour of tyres.
-The HRT team elected not to take part in the test, choosing to concentrate on establishing themselves at their new headquarters at the Caja Mágica in Madrid instead.
+From 1 to 3 May, the teams conducted a three-day test at the Mugello Circuit in Italy ahead of the Spanish Grand Prix.
+The test allowed teams to assess major aerodynamic and mechanical upgrades as well as tyre behaviour.
+The HRT team chose not to participate in the test, instead focusing on establishing their new headquarters at the Caja Mágica in Madrid.
 Alonso was fastest on the first day of testing on a drying circuit.
-Lotus driver Romain Grosjean and Sauber's Kamui Kobayashi set identical lap times to go quickest on the second day of testing.
+Lotus' Romain Grosjean and Sauber's Kamui Kobayashi set identical lap times to go quickest on the second day of testing.
 Vettel was quickest on the morning of the final day and Grosjean led the afternoon session.

-The championship had so far been tumultuous with four different drivers winning the first four rounds of the season.
+The championship had been tumultuous thus far, with four different drivers winning the first four rounds.
 Red Bull team principal Christian Horner said he felt consistency across races which teams could not win would determine the championship winner: